dojo/docs/dojox/layout/DragPane.rst

 Usage
 =====
 The content is draggable upon selecting and moving the mouse.
 You need to make sure to set the css overflow property (auto or hidden).
+You can also set the css white-space property to nowrap to eliminate wrapping the images or text.

 .. html ::

-   <div data-dojo-type="dojox.layout.DragPane"></div>
+   <div data-dojo-type="dojox.layout.DragPane"> some content </div>